svn2github/nyquist/Readme.txt

     bug fixes in Equalizer editor
     additional documentation for demos/plight/drums.lsp
-    option click or right click on completion list to get help manual can be displayed in an internal window in jNyqIDE Version 2.37 provides:
+    option click or right click on completion list to get help manual can be displayed in an internal window in NyquistIDE Version 2.37 provides:
     fix for byte order on Mac PPC that prevented pianosyn.lsp from loading Version 2.36 provides:
-    cross-platform browser launching in jNyqIDE
+    cross-platform browser launching in NyquistIDE
-    fix search path set by jNyqIDE (OS X-related bug introduced in 2.35) fix bug in slider update code on OS X
+    fix search path set by NyquistIDE (OS X-related bug introduced in 2.35) fix bug in slider update code on OS X
 Version 2.35 provides:
-    fix for Open Sound Control under Windows/jNyqIDE other minor jNyqIDE fixes
+    fix for Open Sound Control under Windows/jNyqIDE other minor NyquistIDE fixes
 Version 2.34 provides:
-    fix to ^U (send selection to Nyquist) in jNyqIDE default sound file path for Mac OS X is /tmp Nyquist exits when EOF detected -- try to make orphans abort Version 2.33 provides:
+    fix to ^U (send selection to Nyquist) in NyquistIDE default sound file path for Mac OS X is /tmp Nyquist exits when EOF detected -- try to make orphans abort Version 2.33 provides:
     additional documentation for Open Sound Control
         interface and utility programs
 Version 2.32 provides:
-    envelope editor in jNyqIDE
+    envelope editor in NyquistIDE
-    EQ editor in jNyqIDE
+    EQ editor in NyquistIDE
-    score editor in jNyqIDE
+    score editor in NyquistIDE
     slider support in Nyquist
     OSC (Open Sound Control) interface
     OSC test program and serial-to-OSC program
     drum machine (as separate download)
-    jNyqIDE has pop-up menus and per-file menu bars Version 2.31 provides:
+    NyquistIDE has pop-up menus and per-file menu bars Version 2.31 provides:
     new compositional algorithm support in xm.lsp
     many bug fixes